Mason0908/Note-App/README.md

 Welcome to our amazing Android note-taking application, with an amazing set of features designed specifically for university students!

+Just like in Jeff's template, this README is mostly merely a pointer to [the wiki](https://git.uwaterloo.ca/y424lu/cs398_project/-/wikis/home), which actually contains all the information needed for the final report!

 <h3>Wiki</h3>

 The wiki contains a landing page for the project plus detailed pages for different course deliverables.